Tasty Hawaiian Butter Mochi

 Keep in an airtight container at room temp for up to three days.
 The texture changes a bit but stays deliciously chewy.

 Three pieces of cake on a plate.
-Save it

 Three pieces of cake on a plate. | iamcooker.com